+Ball will continue to benefit from expansion in developing regions such as Brazil.
 The Brazilian can market grew approximately 10% in 2012, and demand is expected to continue to increase.
-In Brazil, Ball’s joint venture metal beverage can plant in Alagoinhas, which began production earlier in 2012, completed installation of a second can line that is capable of manufacturing multiple can sizes.
-This increased capacity will help the company to capitalize on the increased demand, spurred by the upcoming soccer World Cup in Brazil.
+In the region, Ball announced that its joint venture metal beverage can plant in Alagoinhas, which began production earlier in 2012, will start a second beverage can production line in the second half of 2013.

-In December, Ball acquired Envases del Plata S.A. de C.V., a leading producer of extruded aluminium aerosol packaging in Mexico.
-Demand for extruded aluminum packaging for personal care products continues to increase; thus providing new opportunities for Ball’s growing business.
+In December, Ball acquired Envases del Plata S.A. de C.V., a leading producer of extruded aluminum aerosol packaging in Mexico.
+Ball is the largest supplier of extruded aluminum slugs in the world, and this acquisition provides a new end market for its products.
+Demand for extruded aluminum packaging for personal care products continues to increase, thus providing new opportunities for Ball’s growing business.

-On the flipside, late in the second quarter of 2012, Ball was notified by a customer about its intent to source beverage cans from an alternative supplier, effective Jan 1, 2013.
-Furthermore, in the first quarter of 2013, Ball was notified by a food can customer about its decision to shift to a new supplier, effective 2015.
-This loss of customers will weigh on Ball’s results as well as dampen investor sentiment.
+On the flipside, late in the second quarter of 2012, Ball was notified by a customer its intent to source beverage cans from an alternative supplier, effective Jan 1, 2013.
+The volume loss, continued macro weakness in Europe and pricing pressure in China given excess capacity in the region remain headwinds.

 Other Stocks to Consider